Building on successes in international teaching, learning, research, and service to increase engagement at every level.

 Located in Masset, the hospital services include: general medicine, laboratory, x-ray, community, public, and mental health services.
 The hospital is staffed 24/7.
 The hospital has four acute care beds and four long-term care beds.
 There are limited emergency services, however the emergency department is open 24/7.
 The health care facility also offers prenatal care.

-Students need to complete 240 hours over a maximum of an eight-week period.
+You need to complete 240 hours over a maximum of an eight-week period.

 Week one: